50 Scollard, Foster + Partners’ newest addition to Toronto’s skyline, is beyond exclusive – and may cause sticker shock

 Tasked with creating an appropriately upmarket building that nevertheless ties into the fabric of the city, the final draft for 50 Scollard created by Foster + Partners, Toronto’s RAW Design and heritage consultants ERA Architects, is a sensitive – albeit subtle – response to its context.

-“When we embarked on this site,” says architect James Barnes of Foster + Partners, “we made a very conscious decision that it wasn’t going to be a green glass and steel structure.
+“When we embarked on the 50 Scollard site,” says architect James Barnes of Foster + Partners, “we made a very conscious decision that it wasn’t going to be a green glass and steel structure.
 It had to be of the Yorkville vernacular.
 There are still floor height windows that will give great views and natural daylight, but at the same time, a large amount of the façade is solid – the sort of brick and stone you see throughout Yorkville.”

 The exterior was dictated by practical concerns as well.
 Says Barnes, “The reality is that we’re building in an urban environment where the urban skyline is congested with the Four Seasons directly to the south, and the huge benefit that there are no high rise buildings to the east and west.”
 Being so close to a busy hotel, the architects kept the north and south-facing walls solid for privacy reasons, while various moves (including the tower’s slender profile and stepped form) minimize shadows falling on the nearby Jesse Ketchum school yard and park.